 Also, don’t buy yourself the same experience too often.
 If you do, you can get used to it the same way you can with a new TV.

 Instead, save your favorite experiences for treats.
 For example, enjoy a latte from the neighborhood coffee shop on Sundays only, rather than every morning.
 That makes it a special event rather than just part of the daily routine.

 Giving Money Away

-A final way that you can buy happiness is to spend money on other people.
-A 2014 article in Current Directions in Psychological Science, published by Dunn, Norton, and psychologist Lara Aknin, reports that “prosocial spending” – using money to help others – makes people measurably happier.
+A final way to buy happiness is to spend money on other people.
+A 2014 article in Current Directions in Psychological Science reports that using money to help others makes people measurably happier.

 - Relatedness.
-Sharing money with others gives you a chance to connect with other people – which, in turn, makes you happier.
-This means that giving money to people you know personally (or at least know something about) feels better than giving it blindly.
-Clicking “yes” on the checkout screen at the pet store to donate to a local animal shelter doesn’t feel as special as going to the shelter yourself and seeing the animals your donation helps.
+Sharing money with others gives you a chance to connect with other people.
+Thus, giving money to a specific person feels better than giving it blindly.
+Clicking a box to donate to a local animal shelter doesn’t feel as special as going to the shelter and seeing the animals your money helps.

 - Autonomy.
-People in general like to feel free to make their own choices.
-Charitable giving encourages that feeling, because you get to decide how much to give, and who gets the money.
-A Forbes video shows what happens when Dunn and Norton give two women $20 each and instruct them to spend it on someone else.
-It’s clear from the video that both women get a lot of pleasure from planning out creative ways to give away the money.
+People enjoy making their own choices.
+Giving encourages that feeling when you can decide where and how much to give.
+You can see this in a Forbes video where researchers give people $20 to spend on someone else.
+The recipients get a lot of pleasure from planning creative ways to give away the money.

 The Happiness of Nations

 Happiness economists aren’t just interested in how money makes individual people happier.
 They also explore the ways it can affect the happiness of entire countries.
 To do this, they study data from worldwide surveys, such as the Gallup World Poll.